For Artists and Creatives on Instagram: Don’t waste your captions.

-More engagement, more followers, more trust, more potential to make money from your craft.
+More engagement, more followers, more trust, and more potential to make money from your craft.
 Yay, conversations!

-Every Social Media Post is an opportunity to have a conversation.
+Every Social Media Post is an opportunity to start a conversation.

 Every caption doesn’t need to be meaningful, deep, profound, or anything like that, but many of your captions should invite people into a simple conversation at the very least.
 Your goal should be to create space for your audience to connect with you and add their own voice.